zzzprojects/docs/entityframework-classic.net/pages/features/audit.md

 ### Community vs Enterprise
 The `Audit` feature is free to use in the **Community** version.

-The **Enterprise** version offer performance enhancement by automatically saving audit entries using the `BulkInsert`.
+The **Enterprise** version offers performance enhancement by automatically saving audit entries using the `BulkInsert`.

 ## Getting Started